 Therma Tru Door:

 Internal blinds are now an option for Therma Tru patio doors and entry doors.
 They have a tilt option, which allows some light in, but they do not move up and down like traditional blinds.
 The surrounding glass is insulated, tempered, and double-paned.
 For replacement entry doors, Therma Tru consistently receives positive reviews.

 Internal Blinds are becoming increasingly popular.
-CT exterior door installers at Fiderio and Sons have heard many positive reviews from customers.
+CT exterior door installers at Fiderio & Sons have heard many positive reviews from customers.
 If you are getting replacement windows or installing new patio doors, we strongly recommend selecting the option for internal blinds, but you should take a look at them first.
-Internal blinds are part of the window so you can't opt out of having them.
+Internal blinds are part of the window so you can’t opt out of having them.
 Stop by our Meriden showroom to see them in person and consult one of our designers!